Flooring or Cabinets First?

 What goes first, flooring or cabinets?
 For Chip Wade, usually the floor.
 Whatever your particular specs and needs, follow his advice for a successful cabinet installation every time.

-Need more on the right order for your remodel?
+Need more on doing your remodel in the right order?
 Read on.

 About Chip Wade